-When set to CS, the connection inherits the TRANSACTION_READ_COMMITTED isolation level.
-When set to RR, the connection inherits the TRANSACTION_SERIALIZABLE isolation level, when set to RS, the connection inherits the TRANSACTION_REPEATABLE_READ isolation level, and when set to UR, the connection inherits the TRANSACTION READ UNCOMMITTED isolation level.
+When set to \mathtt{CS} , the connection inherits the TRANSACTION_READ_COMMITTED isolation level.
+When set to \mathtt{RR} , the connection inherits the TRANSACTION_SERIALIZABLE isolation level, when set to \mathtt{RS} , the connection inherits the TRANSACTION_REPEATABLE_READ isolation level, and when set to \mathtt{UR} , the connection inherits the TRANSACTION_READ_UNCOMMITTED isolation level.

-To override the inherited default, use the methods of java.sgl.Connection.
+To override the inherited default, use the methods of java.sql.Connection.

 In addition, a connection can change the isolation level of the transaction within an SQL statement.
 For more information, see "SET ISOLATION statement" in the Derby Reference Manual.
 You can use the WITH clause to change the isolation level for the current statement only, not the transaction.
-For information about the "WITH clause," see the "SELECT statement" in the Derby Reference Manual.
+For information about the WITH clause, see "SELECT statement" in the Derby Reference Manual.

 In all cases except when you change the isolation level using the WITH clause, changing the isolation level commits the current transaction.
+In most cases, the current transaction is committed even if you set the isolation level in a way that does not change it (that is, if you set it to its current value).
+See Isolation levels and concurrency for details.